etechonomy/joplin-server/README.md

 - The following `docker-compose.yml` will make Joplin Server run and apply the labels to expose itself to Traefik.
 - Note that there are 2 networks in the example below, one to talk to traefik (`traefik_default`) and one between the Joplin Server and the Database, ensuring that these hosts are not exposed.
-- You may need to double check the entrypoint name (`websecure`) and certresolver (`lewildcardresolver`) to match your Traefik configuration
+- You may need to double check the entrypoint name (`websecure`) and certresolver (`lewildcardresolver`) match your Traefik configuration

     ```yaml
     ---